-The Soho – Carnaby Street area of London is best known amongst tourists for two key things – shopping and nightlife.
+When you visit London, you’ve got to visit Soho and Carnaby Street London in particular; best known amongst tourists for two key things – shopping and nightlife.
 It does a brilliant job in both departments.
-However, there’s another side to this part of London.
+However, there’s another side to Carnaby Street London.

-Soho is also incredibly rich in cultural and live entertainment making it popular with tourists and locals alike.
+Soho and Carnaby Street London are also incredibly rich in cultural and live entertainment making it popular with tourists and locals alike.
 From staples like Ronnie Scott’s Jazz Bar to comedy nights at the Soho Theatre and big productions at the many West End theatres in the area.
-Shopping down Carnaby Street is also a favourite pastime.
+Shopping down Carnaby Street London is also a favourite pastime.
 If you prefer independent boutiques, just wander the streets of Soho and get a bit lost to find what you’re looking for.

 There’s something for everyone in this bustling and unique part of London.